 PROGRAM DESCRIPTION: The Practical Nursing Program consists of both classroom instruction and supervised clinical activities in accredited hospitals, nursing homes, and other health care agencies.
-This competency-based curriculum has been designed to implement the integrated method of teaching the competencies developed by the Louisiana Community and Technical College System Board of Supervisors and approved by the Louisiana State Board of Practical Nurse Examiners.
 Classroom instruction includes the integration of the following material: anatomy and physiology, microbiology, nutrition and diet therapy, documentation, communication, psychology, pharmacology, mental health, care of the adult and elderly, and maternal and child health.
-The program is approved by the Louisiana State Board of Practical Nurse Examiners and the Louisiana Community & Technical College System Board of Supervisors.
+The program is approved by the Louisiana State Board of Practical Nurse Examiners.
 Upon graduation, the student is eligible to take the licensure examination administered by the National Council of State Boards of Nursing.
 The student must pass the national exam to become a licensed practical nurse (LPN).

-PROGRAM COORDINATOR: Dr. Adrienne Bethancourt, D.N.S., M.S.N., B.S.N.
+PROGRAM COORDINATOR: Kim Theriot, M.S.N., R.N.

+PROGRAM INSTRUCTORS: Sonia Fanguy Clarke, M.S.N., R.N.; Darla Patrick, M.S.N., R.N.; Debra Gagnard, M.S.N., R.N.; Dorothy Landry, M.S.N., R.N.; Janice Twiddy, M.S.N., R.N.

+CLINICAL SITES: Bayou Pediatrics, Terrebonne General Medical Center, Gulf States LTAC of Houma, Leonard J. Chabert, Cardiovascular Institute of the South, Maison D'Ville Nursing Home, St. Anne Behavioral Unit, The Oaks of Houma, Heritage Manor of Houma, Chateau Terrebonne Health Care, Haydel Medical Surgical Clinic, Compass Psychiatric Specialties, Oceans Behavior Hospital-Greater New Orleans

+SPECIAL COMMENTS:

-- PROGRAM INSTRUCTORS: Sonia Fanguy Clarke, M.S.N., R.N.; Darla Patrick, M.S.N., R.N.; Kim Theriot, M.S.N., R.N.; Sharon Bour, M.S.N., R.N.; Debra Gagnard, M.S.N., R.N.; Janice Twiddy, M.S.N., R.N. - CLINICAL SITES: Bayou Pediatrics, Terrebonne General Medical Center, Gulf States LTAC of Houma, Leonard J. Chabert, Cardiovascular Institute of the South, Maison D'Ville Nursing Home, St. Anne Behavioral Unit, The Oaks of Houma, Heritage Manor of Houma, Chateau Terrebonne Health Care, Haydel Medical Surgical Clinic, Compass Psychiatric Specialties, Oceans Behavior Hospital-Greater New Orleans - SPECIAL COMMENTS: All courses in the Practical Nursing Program must be completed with a grade of C or higher.
-Students who make less than an 80% in a theory course are required to repeat the associated clinical course as well as the theory course even if a passing grade was made in the clinical course.
-The credentials of the PN instructors have been designed for articulation or transfer of PN courses to ASN programs.
-Students exiting the practical nursing program with credit in HBIO 1200, HNUR 1211, and HNUR 2102 will be awarded a TCA in nursing assistant. - OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 in order to receive a diploma.
+- All courses in the Practical Nursing Program must be completed with a grade of C or higher. - Students who make less than an 80% in a theory course are required to repeat the associated clinical course as well as the theory course even if a passing grade was made in the clinical course. - The credentials of the PN instructors have been designed for articulation or transfer of PN courses to ASN programs. - Students exiting the practical nursing program with credit in HBIO 1200, HNUR 1211, and HNUR 2102 will be awarded a TCA in nursing assistant.

+OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 in order to receive a diploma.